CommanderTso/ikea_reviews/README.md

 This was a team project for Launch Academy's Sprint 2016 cohort.

-Eyekea is a site we created in two weeks to hold reviews of Ikea items  Via web scraping, we pulled in links to most of Ikea's inventory - users can then create reviews on the items, as well as up and downvote the reviews they like.
+Eyekea is a site we created in two weeks to hold reviews of Ikea items.
+Via web scraping, we pre-populated our databae with most of Ikea's inventory.
+Users can create reviews of the items, as well as up and downvote the reviews they like.
+If they find an item we didn't pull in, the site can pull in the data just by inputting the item's Ikea.com URL.

 Deploying Eyekea
 =